In 2019, The Legal Fight Over Opioids Unraveled Into Confusion And Infighting

 Thousands of states, local governments, school districts and Native American tribes have sued drug companies for aggressively marketing prescription opioid medications while allegedly downplaying the risks of addiction and overdose.
 More than 400,000 Americans have died during the epidemic that began in the 1990s.

 The legal muddle that remains is scary for those cash-strapped towns and cities.
 It also leaves a big cloud over the pharmaceutical industry.
-In August a state Judge in Oklahoma found Johnson & Johnson liable for hundreds of millions of dollars in penalties for "misleading" marketing of prescription opioids.
-Johnson & Johnson is appealing that decision, but it was a shot across the bow for drug companies, a sign courts around the U.S. might rule in favor of communities
+In August, a state judge in Oklahoma found Johnson & Johnson liable for hundreds of millions of dollars in penalties for "misleading" marketing of prescription opioids.
+Johnson & Johnson is appealing that decision, but it was a shot across the bow for drug companies, a sign that courts across the U.S. might rule in favor of communities

-A month later, in September, the avalanche of lawsuits pushed Purdue Pharma, another big opioid maker over the edge.
-The company filed for structured bankruptcy, with the company's owners the Sackler family offered to pay roughly $3 billion of their personal cash to help communities, while giving up control of the firm to settle all opioid-related claims.
+A month later, in September, the avalanche of lawsuits pushed Purdue Pharma, another big opioid-maker over the edge.
+The company filed for structured bankruptcy, with the company's owners, the Sackler family, offering to pay roughly $3 billion of their personal cash to help communities and giving up control of the firm to settle all opioid-related claims.

-But here again there's a fight underway, with some states agreeing to the deal, while others sue members of the Sackler family directly, accusing them of pulling more than $12 billion out of Purdue Pharma and hiding much of it in offshore accounts.
+But here again, there's a fight underway.
+Some states agreed to the deal, while others sued members of the Sackler family directly, accusing them of pulling more than $12 billion out of Purdue Pharma and hiding much of it in offshore accounts.

 "I don't see how states can basically sign on to a settlement without knowing the valuation of how much resources the Sacklers have in their position, how much they're worth and or the worth of Purdue," said Attorney General Letitia James of New York.

-What this all adds up to is more uncertainty and more opioid trials next year, including another federal case scheduled for Judge Polster's court in Cleveland that will test the liability of big pharmacy chains CVS, Walgreens and Rite-Aid that sold opioids in huge quantities to their customers.
+What this all adds up to is more uncertainty and more opioid trials next year, including another federal case scheduled for Polster's court in Cleveland that will test the liability of big pharmacy chains CVS, Walgreens and Rite Aid, which sold opioids in huge quantities to their customers.

 Meanwhile, thousands of cities and small towns will keep scrambling to pay for the overdose medications, rehab and supportive housing programs that keep people alive.